Pittsburgh reacts to Anthrocon 2013

-Identity confusion came from the fursuit I wore when we met earlier.
-Fursuits and furry names have confused me many times, too – it's a reason for badges, and nothing to be embarrassed about.
+Occasional identity confusion came from the fursuits and furry names - it's a reason for badges, and nothing to be embarrassed about.
 This can lead to benignly playful and revealing situations.
-I experienced the latter on an airport shuttle.
+The latter happened on an airport shuttle.

 The shuttle mostly held con-goers having friendly, animated conversation.
 It invited a middle-aged woman to get unusually chatty with strangers.
 She was a bit mismatched among nerdy guys.
-We talked about traveling in Europe, liking Prague, and her amazement at seeing music hand-written by Beethoven there.
+She talked about traveling in Europe, liking Prague, and her amazement at seeing music hand-written by Beethoven there.
 Loving art was a nice way to relate to each other.
-She asked about our reason to come from places like San Francisco, and she made fun of tourism to a place like Pittsburgh.
+She asked about the reason to come from places like San Francisco, and she made fun of tourism to a place like Pittsburgh.
 We explained that it was for a convention.
 "What kind?" she asked.
-"For nerds", I offered vaguely.
+"For nerds", was the vague answer.

 "Oh, they're these creepy, creepy people who pretend to be animals.
 Like, what do you talk about when you get dressed up like that?"
-I just laughed, and asked if she saw that on the news.
+The passengers just laughed, and asked if she saw that on the news.

-After the driver got my fursuit bin from the back, I made sure to say goodbye.
-"You're right", I said with mock horror...
-"I totally saw them!" as two wolves walked by.
+After the driver got fursuit bins from the back, we made sure to say goodbye.
+"You're right", we said with mock horror...
+"Totally saw them!" as two wolves walked by.
 But she was already clued in.
-She gave me a huge, apologetic smile and waved.
+She gave a huge, apologetic smile and waved.

 In the headline, I didn't say what kind of reaction happened in Pittsburgh.
 Hoarding t-shirts for profit and calling furries "creepy" can make things ambiguous, bring to mind the term "two-faced" or invite cynicism about capitalistic interest.
 (But at least positive advertising is a start, right?)

-The con was far too big for me to report on beyond this tidbit, but I'd say the dance competition was worth a trip by itself.
-If I met someone who wanted an introduction to Furries, I'd show them the amazing costumed dance talent on display.
+The con was far too big to report on beyond this tidbit, but the dance competition was worth a trip by itself.
+If someone wants an introduction to Furries, show them the amazing costumed dance talent on display.